 In the above cases, numbers 1 and 2 covers the guarantee which will be approved by Apple.
 So, always go for a safer option and avoid buying a jailbroken iPhone.

 Checking for the same:

 1) Check for the IMEI number from Settings > General > About.

 2) Check it online on IMEI.info and click on “Free simlock status check”

-3) The website will check your IMEI against database of unlocked iPhones and you will get you know if your iPhone is locked or not.
+3) The website will check your IMEI against a database of unlocked iPhones and you will get to know if your iPhone is locked or not.

 Do some basic things

 Make and receive calls, surf the internet, browse through a Wi-Fi connection, click a photo and make sure that no oddities appear on the screen while viewing it, check for dead pixels and battery life by using the phone, once the battery is fully charged.